apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     only those properties.
 So `ordering`  should be enabled only when sorting is being performed for those properties and `evaluatePathRestrictions` should only be enabled if you are going to specify path restrictions.

+8. **Avoid overlapping index definition** - Do not have overlapping index definition indexing same nodetype but having different `includedPaths` and `excludedPaths`.
+    Index selection logic does not make use of the `includedPaths` and `excludedPaths` for index selection.
+Index selection is done only on cost basis and `queryPaths`.
+    Having multiple definition for same type would cause ambiguity in index selection and may lead to unexpected results.
+Instead have a single index definition for same type.

 Following analogy might be helpful to people coming from RDBMS world.
 Treat your nodetype as Table in your DB and all the direct or relative properties as columns